 Cool Big Sis: Despite not being related, she acts like this to the hero.

-Short Tank: To most of the other characters.
-Viktor especially, who calls her a "pug-nosed tomboy".
+Short Tank: To most of the other characters - Viktor especially, who calls her a "pug-nosed tomboy".

 10-Minute Retirement: She can convinces the Hero to flee with her during the Tinto incident, if you choose the right answers during a dialogue with her.
 Eventually, others characters will catch up and try to convince them to come back.

-Et Tu, Brute?: His betrayal of the hero and Nanami.
-However, it is revealed to be a False Flag Operation and he decided to destroy Highland from within after witnessing the power of Luca Blight.
+Et Tu, Brute?: His betrayal of the hero and Nanami - however it is revealed to be a False Flag Operation and he decided to destroy Highland from within after witnessing the power of Luca Blight.
 The hero and Nanami are completely oblivious to this plan.

 Not so much that they're oblivious.
 They catch on eventually and even conspire with Jowy to kill Luca Blight.
-What makes this troupe really stick though is that Jowy decides that peace will never come between Highland and Jowston because the two countries hate each other so much, and he invites Riou and Nanami to a fake peace treaty signing with the purpose of taking them hostage and forcing the City-State to surrender.
-The only thing that saved Riou and Nanami then was that Shu planned ahead and used Pilika as a meat shield to get them out of there.
+What makes this trope really stick though is that Jowy decides that peace will never come between Highland and Jowston because the two countries hate each other so much, and he invites Riou and Nanami to a fake peace treaty signing with the purpose of taking them hostage and forcing the City-State to surrender.
+The only thing that saved Riou and Nanami then was that Shu planned ahead and used Pilika as a meat-shield to get them out of there.
 Because of this, the war continues regardless and both countries end up being absorbed into each other as the Dunan Republic.

 The Mole: Jowy joins Luca Blight, believing he can work from within to bring about a better future.
 Jowy eventually becomes a general in Highland, marries Jillia Blight, and secretly plots against Luca with Leon Silverberg.